Alvearie/de-identification/docs/masking-providers.md

-   The Data De-Identification Service supports the **conditional** masking of a data element, based on the value of another data element that appears in the same FHIR Resource.
-That is, the masking method performed on a data element A (target field), depends on whether another data element B (condition field) in the same Resource satisfies a specified condition.
+   The Data De-Identification Service supports the **conditional** masking of a data element, based on the value of another data element that appears in the same input document.
+That is, the masking method performed on a data element A (target field) depends on whether another data element B (condition field) in the same document satisfies a specified condition.

-   The conditional masking provider supports a single configuration option, conditional.mask.ruleSet, which contains a JSON array consisting of a set of one or more masking providers, along with their associated conditions.
+   The conditional masking provider supports a single configuration option, the **maskRuleSet**, which consists of a JSON array in which each member contains an optional condition and the configuration of a privacy provider to apply if the condition is met.
+The members of the array are processed in order until the condition in one of the members is met or until a member does not have a condition.
+In either case the associated privacy provider is applied to the target field and processing stops.
-   See the example below.
+   If a condition is present but not met, processing continues to the next array member.

-   **Note:** The array conditions are processed in the order that they are listed.
-Data element A is masked by the first data masking provider (and its associated configuration options) that meets its condition.
+   If all members have conditions and no conditions are met, the target field is not changed.

-   **Example 1: Conditional masking of a FHIR data element based on another FHIR data element with regular path**
+   **Example 1: Conditional masking of a data element based on another data element with regular path**

 ```
     {